barsoom/attr_extras/README.md

 `attr_private :foo, :bar`<br>
 Defines private readers for `@foo` and `@bar`.

+`attr_value :foo, :bar`<br>
+Defines public readers.
+Does not define writers, as value objects are typically immutable.
+Defines object equality: two value objects of the same class with the same values are equal.

 `pattr_initialize :foo, :bar`<br>
 Defines both initializer and private readers.
 The `[]` notation for hash arguments is also supported.

+`vattr_initialize :foo, :bar`<br>
+Defines initializer, public readers and value object identity (like `attr_value`).

 `attr_value :foo, :bar`<br>
-NOTE: experimental.
-Likely to be renamed, modified or removed soon.<br>
-Defines both initializer and public readers.
-Does not define writers as value objects are typically immutable.
+Defines public readers.
+Does not define writers, as value objects are typically immutable.
 Defines object equality: two value objects of the same class with the same values are equal.

 `method_object :fooable?, :foo`<br>
 Defines a `.fooable?` class method that takes one argument (`:foo`) and delegates to an instance method that can access `foo` as a private reader, useful for [method objects](http://refactoring.com/catalog/replaceMethodWithMethodObject.html).
 The `[]` notation for hash arguments is also supported.